MCausc78/stoat.py/docs/api/enums_and_flag_classes.rst

     .. attribute:: identify

-        The token can be only used to :meth:`retrieve user's information and friends <HTTPclient.get_me>`.
+        The token can be used to :meth:`retrieve user's information and friends <HTTPClient.get_me>`.
+    .. attribute:: servers

+        The token can be used to :meth:`retrieve user's servers <HTTPClient.get_servers>`.
+    .. attribute:: upload_files

+        The token can be used to upload files.
+    .. attribute:: events

+        The token can be used to connect to Gateway on user's behalf.
     .. attribute:: full

-        The token can be used to access entire Revolt API (excluding WebSocket connections).
+        The token can be used to access entire Revolt HTTP API.

 Reporting
 ~~~~~~~~~